kwabs22/Auto-GPT/My Fork Notes/Navigation.md

-Format of response and the instructions are above it https://github.com/kwabs22/Auto-GPT/blob/9f57803b15ab91eaf1199bcf3e0fa79814d1871a/scripts/data/prompt.txt#L44 https://github.com/kwabs22/Auto-GPT/blob/9f57803b15ab91eaf1199bcf3e0fa79814d1871a/scripts/data/prompt.txt#L28
+Format of response and the instructions are above it https://github.com/kwabs22/Auto-GPT/blob/9f57803b15ab91eaf1199bcf3e0fa79814d1871a/scripts/data/prompt.txt#L44

+the resources is a summary of the formatted functions? https://github.com/kwabs22/Auto-GPT/blob/9f57803b15ab91eaf1199bcf3e0fa79814d1871a/scripts/data/prompt.txt#L28

 Figure where this text comes from as the most important part is the long term memory